Welcome to the Weight Room

 When you position yourself on the bench, your shoulders should be in front of the barbell pins.
 In this photo, notice how the lifter’s shoulders are in front of the barbell pins.
 You can extend your arms as shown to make sure your shoulders are properly aligned before starting.

 Never place collars on the ends of your barbell when you’re bench pressing.
-This way, in the worst case scenario, you can tilt the barbell to one side and let the plates fall off and get unstuck from underneath.
+This way, if you don’t have a spotter, you can just tilt the barbell to one side and let the plates fall off and get unstuck from underneath.
+It’s better to be safe and get the weight off you, even if it’s embarrassing, than to be stuck underneath it and to potentially suffocate.
 This is an important safety consideration.

 We strongly recommend benching with a spotter.
 With these safety tips and best practices in hand, you are now ready to start bench pressing and express the primal urge to push heavy things!